kiriti999/questions/test/nodejs/node-theory.md

 How to ensure the reads and writes are consistent in mongodb?
 Difference between type and interface in typescript?
 Different types of middleware in express?
-How to send custom error 400 with custom message in expressjs?
+How to send custom error 400 with custom message in express.js?
 Design patterns used in node/javascript?
 Why choose nodejs over other frameworks?
 What is cap theorem and acid properties in relation to Database?